 - Bullet Hell: The final boss starts firing gradually more energy beams as it takes more damage, gradually resulting this trope near the end of the fight.

 - Downloadable Content: Possibly one of the earliest examples in gaming.
 Garfield: The Lost Levels, a pack of downloadable extra levels, was available through the Genesis online service, called the Sega Channel.
 It featured versions of the Game Gear levels and even the Alien Landscape that appeared on PC.
 Chances of seeing them again are dim by now, sadly.

 - Feelies: The game (at least the Genesis version) came with a free booklet of Garfield cartoons.

-- Game-Breaking Bug: Occasionally, the third boss would walk offscreen and never return, forcing the player to start over the game.
+- Game-Breaking Bug: Occasionally, the third boss would walk offscreen and never return, forcing the player to start the game over.

 - Gangplank Galleon: "The Revenge of Orangebeard"